rdkcentral/meta-bolt-distro/meta-bolt-app-examples/README.md

 bolt make wayland-egl-test-input-epoxy
 ```

-## Running bolt packages in device
+## Running bolt packages on device

-To run bolt packages in device, use `bolt push` and `bolt run` as explained in [bolt tool usage](https://github.com/rdkcentral/bolt-tools/tree/main/bolt#usage)
+To run bolt packages on device, use `bolt push` and `bolt run` as explained in [bolt tool usage](https://github.com/rdkcentral/bolt-tools/tree/main/bolt#usage)

 ```
 bolt push <remote> com.rdkcentral.base+0.1.0                # here <remote> is the Hostname or alias of a device accessible via SSH in non-interactive mode